Hernán Cortés: Cuba (1511–1519)

-Conquest of Mexico (1519–1521)
+Conquest of Aztec Empire (1519–1521)

 In 1518, Velázquez put Cortés in command of an expedition to explore and secure the interior of Mexico for colonization.
 At the last minute, due to the old argument between the two, Velázquez changed his mind and revoked Cortés's charter.
 Cortés ignored the orders and, in an act of open mutiny, went anyway in February 1519.
 He stopped in Trinidad, Cuba, to hire more soldiers and obtain more horses.
-Accompanied by about 11 ships, 500 men (including seasoned slaves), 13 horses, and a small number of cannons, Cortés landed on the Yucatán Peninsula in Mayan territory.
+Accompanied by about 11 ships, 500 men (including seasoned slaves), 13 horses, and a small number of cannon, Cortés landed on the Yucatán Peninsula in Maya territory.
 There he encountered Geronimo de Aguilar, a Spanish Franciscan priest who had survived a shipwreck followed by a period in captivity with the Maya, before escaping.
 Aguilar had learned the Chontal Maya language and was able to translate for Cortés.

 Cortés's military experience was almost nonexistent, but he proved to be an effective leader of his small army and won early victories over the coastal Indians.
 In March 1519, Cortés formally claimed the land for the Spanish crown.
 Then he proceeded to Tabasco, where he met with resistance and won a battle against the natives.
 He received twenty young indigenous women from the vanquished natives, and he converted them all to Christianity.

 Among these women was La Malinche, his future mistress and mother of his son Martín.
 Malinche knew both the Nahuatl language and Chontal Maya, thus enabling Cortés to communicate with the Aztecs through Aguilar.
 At San Juan de Ulúa on Easter Sunday 1519, Cortés met with Moctezuma II's Aztec Empire governors Tendile and Pitalpitoque.

 In July 1519, his men took over Veracruz.
-By this act, Cortés dismissed the authority of the Governor of Cuba to place himself directly under the orders of King Charles.
+By this act, Cortés dismissed the authority of the governor of Cuba to place himself directly under the orders of King Charles.
 To eliminate any ideas of retreat, Cortés scuttled his ships.